 5 Dangers of Off-the-Shelf KPIsMarch 19, 2013 by Stacey Barr

 Where can I find KPIs for brand management?
 What are the right KPIs for machine reliability?
 What are some good governance measures?
-If you’re asking questions like these, you’re shopping for off-the-shelf KPIs.
-But there are dangers in this approach that home-made KPIs just don’t have.
-Buyer, beware!
+If you’re shopping for off-the-shelf KPIs, from KPI libraries or KPI lists, there are dangers in this approach that deliberately designed KPIs don’t have.

 There are plenty of places to search off-the-shelf KPIs in their thousands: